rhine3/audiomoth-guide/guide.md

 * Click "Open Configuration"
 * Navigate to your .config file and open it.

-In later firmware versions (1.4.0 and on), a copy of the .config file is saved to the AudioMoth's microSD card.
-This allows easier recordkeeping.
-The config is saved when recordings are made, not when the AudioMoth itself is programmed.

 ## Apply configuration

 After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.